GabrielaFort/LLMOncoTreeApp/README.md

 The app accepts pathology reports (`.pdf`, `.txt`, `.docx`), OncoTree input JSON, Tempus v3.3+ JSON, and manual form entry.
 Report-style inputs are parsed with utilities from [`LLMPathReportParser`](https://github.com/GabrielaFort/LLMPathReportParser) before classification.

 This repository contains the Streamlit app and classifier runner.
-Runtime dependencies from `LLMPathReportParser`, `OncoTree`, and `USeq` are fetched automatically into `.external/` by `scripts/setup_external_deps.py`.
+Additional runtime dependencies are fetched during setup.

-A publicly-hosted version of the app is hosted at http://tanlab.utah.edu:8094/.
+A freely available version of the app is hosted at http://tanlab.utah.edu:8094/.
 This version is limited to Ollama cloud model use and requires an API key from Ollama to access cloud models.
 This version also has a batch submission limit of 10 files at a time.

 **Warning**: Do not upload any PHI/PII to cloud-hosted AI models.
 To run the application using local models, read the instructions below.